nespresso/ntaf/template/doc/Framework.md

 A page object represents a web page and define elements to interact with (e.g. fields, buttons...) and possible actions (e.g. submit form).

-A component object is similar to a page object but for parts of web page that are reused in several pages.
+A component object is similar to a page object but for parts of web page that are reused in several pages, such as login block or cart summary block in header.

 #### Best practices